openarmor/documentation-hids/README.md

-# ossec.github.io
+# OpenArmor.github.io

-These are the files for the official OSSEC Project website.
-They are built automatically from the ossec/ossec-docs repo by Travis when pull requests are made for that repo after the website source files are updated.  **DO NOT MAKE CHANGES TO FILES IN THIS REPO.**
+These are the files for the official OpenArmor Project website.
+They are built automatically from the OpenArmor/OpenArmor-docs repo by Travis when pull requests are made for that repo after the website source files are updated.  **DO NOT MAKE CHANGES TO FILES IN THIS REPO.**
-If you want to update the website, edit the files in ossec/ossec-docs and let Travis do the rest.
+If you want to update the website, edit the files in OpenArmor/OpenArmor-docs and let Travis do the rest.

 ## Requirements

-The source website files in ossec/ossec-docs consist of Sphinx and HTML template files, so you require Python and sphinx-build to update the website.
-In most cases you will need to modify the website when a new OSSEC release has been created or a blog entry is added.
+The source website files in OpenArmor/OpenArmor-docs consist of Sphinx and HTML template files, so you require Python and sphinx-build to update the website.
+In most cases you will need to modify the website when a new OpenArmor release has been created or a blog entry is added.

 ## Updating the Downloads page

-1. Fork the ossec/ossec-docs repo
+1. Fork the OpenArmor/OpenArmor-docs repo
-2. cd into the ossec-docs directory
+2. cd into the OpenArmor-docs directory
 3. Edit the downloads.rst file
 4. Run *make html*.
 5. Open the _build/html/index.html file in a browser.
 6. Check to see the test wbesite looks OK.
 7. Repeat steps 3-6 until you have it the way you want.
-8. Push you changes to your fork of ossec-docs.
+8. Push you changes to your fork of OpenArmor-docs.
 9. Create a pull request for your changes.

 ## Adding a blog entry

-1. Fork the ossec/ossec-docs repo
+1. Fork the OpenArmor/OpenArmor-docs repo
-2. cd into the ossec-docs directory
+2. cd into the OpenArmor-docs directory
 3. Add your blog entry to the blog/posts directory.
 The naming convention is *YYYY-MM-DD-title.rst*.
 4. Add the following code to your blank file:
     ```